 How Can I Register for Self Assessment?

 As a self-employed person, you need to register for the Self-Assessment.
-You need to do so until 5th October of the second year of your business, otherwise, you might face a penalty.
+You need to do so by 5th October of the second year of your business, otherwise, you might face a penalty.

 Efficient record management is the best way to keep your finances in order.
 Therefore you must need the help of an accountant in this regard.
 Contact us today!